Chapter 1 (g.o.d album): Release and reception

 The album was produced under difficult circumstances as g.o.d's management agency had been affected by the 1997 Asian financial crisis and cut off funding for their trainees.
 It was eventually released after the group made their official debut performance on television.
 However, it was not an immediate success as sales figures were comparatively low and the group did not win first place on any music programs.

+Songs

 Two of the most famous songs from the album are "To Mother" and "Observation", the former eventually becoming known as one of the group's most famous hit songs.
 "Observation" is remembered for its "steering wheel" dance and the scifi-themed music video.
 The choreography for both songs was referenced in the music video of "Saturday Night" from the group's reunion album Chapter 8.

 Track listing

-All lyrics and music is written and composed by Park Jin-young except where noted.
+All lyrics and music are written and composed by Park Jin-young except where noted.